Poland in the Junior Eurovision Song Contest 2018: Before Junior Eurovision

-TVP confirmed its intention to participate in December 2017.
+TVP confirmed its intention to participate in the Junior Eurovision Song Contest 2018 in December 2017.
 According to the financial plans of the broadcaster, a national final was to be organised to select the Polish representatives, with many artists confirming their intention to participate in a national selection, such as Natalia Wawrzyńczyk, Arfik, Ula Kowalska, Julia Chmielarska, Ula Dorosz and Wiktoria Zwolińska.
 Among rumoured acts to participate in the national final were also Paula Biskup with the song "Wyliczanka", as well as thirteen-year-old artist Roksana Węgiel, the winner of the first edition of the Polish version of The Voice Kids.
 In September 2018, composer Agnieszka Wiechnik made an official request to TVP to organise a national final.

 On 21 September 2018, the Polish broadcaster revealed that they had chosen Roksana Węgiel internally in order to represent Poland in the Junior Eurovision Song Contest 2018.
 TVP general director Jacek Kurski later confirmed choice of Roksana Węgiel was his "dictator-like" decision in consultation with the producer Konrad Smuga, based on the results of the televote and the entire selection process included in the first edition of The Voice Kids.
 Her entry, "Anyone I Want to Be", written by Maegan Cottone, Nathan Duvall, Cutfather, Peter Wallevik, Daniel Davidsen, Małgorzata Uściłowska and Patryk Kumór, was presented to the public on 6 November 2018, accompanied by an official music video.